Social Media Calendars: What are they and why do you need them?

 It will be helpful to divide your posts into topics/categories.
 For instance, a good category for blog posts might be “Apartment decoration” or “Local events,” etc. Determine how often you’d like to post in each category.
 We recommend allotting no more than 20% of your social media content toward promotional material, lest your residents feel you’re spamming them.

-Here is where you’ll want to include the headline to your post, so it’s all ready to go when it’s time to post.
+Here is where you’ll want to include the headline in your post, so it’s all ready to go when it’s time to post.
 You’ll want your headline to be search engine optimized, so make sure it includes all relevant keywords towards the beginning of the headline.
-Also include any hashtags you’re planning on using
+Also, include any hashtags you’re planning on using

 Include here any links to pictures, graphics, or backlinks you’re going to use.
 If you have a graphic designer, be sure to give them the links ahead of time so they can design the post before it goes out.